-Any customer can find a Service Provider to help them manage their account.
-The customer might need long term help with the management and configuration of their account and security services, or they might only need someone to manage their account for a short period of time.
+Customers can search for a Service Provider to help them manage their account.
+They might need long term help with the management and configuration of their account and security services, or they might only need someone to manage their account for a short period of time.

 Account delegation can be temporary or it can be permanent (until revoked).

-If a customer contacts you to request your help with the management of their account and you agree to do so, then they delegate their account to you.
+If customers contact you to request your help with the management of their accounts and you agree to do so, then they delegate their account to you.
 As the Service Provider, you must initiate the account delegation process with a request for account access.

 You cannot manage a WatchGuard Cloud account that is in a different cloud region.